 Although statistics indicate that service life varies considerably between powertrains, this may be influenced by user behaviour, as well as current economic/taxation policies, which are subject to change.
 Since one of the objectives of LCA is to compare different powertrains, based on the same functionality, i.e., the same use case, this guideline does not recommend assigning different service lives to different powertrains.

 Generally, the annual mileage of vehicles decreases as they age.
 Therefore, it is important to assign greater weight to the higher mileage recorded in the initial years, as the emissions intensity of electricity mixes is generally higher during this period.
-For regions that have officially adopted a method for modelling the distribution of annual vehicle activity over time, this should be prioritised.
+For regions that have officially adopted a method for modelling the distribution of annual vehicle activity over time, , data from government authorities should be prioritised.

-Although the guidelines do not prescribe a specific method to model the annual mileage distribution as function of the vehicle age, it is permissible to assume a constant value, as mentioned earlier.
-Alternatively, practitioners might adopt a different approach, provided that the chosen method is clearly documented and transparently reported.
+Although the guidelines do not prescribe a specific method to model the annual mileage distribution as function of the vehicle age, it is permissible to assume a constant value only in cases where the public authority does not require to use official data regarding age-dependant vehicle annual mileage.
+In that case, the constant average annual mileage should be based on gathered data on total vehicle activity (in kilometres) and vehicle lifetime. , (i.e., L/N km are driven each of the N years of lifetime operation, where L = total lifetime activity in km).
+The method should be clearly documented and transparently reported.
 Section 8.3.5.2.2 deals with the calculation for the average representative energy mix composition over the full service life of the vehicle, for both homogeneous and age-dependant annual mileage approaches.

 Some vehicles, such as special purpose or sports vehicles, have very low usage, leading to a significantly reduced service life.
 Practitioners could in principle indicate a shorter service life, where justified and supported by primary data, for communication purposes (in addition to default value).
 However, the guidelines currently do not advise declaring a longer service life than the regional default value, as this could result in a more favourable functional unit.